UdK-VPT/BuildingSystems/BuildingSystems/Resources/Scripts/JModelica/README.md

 The easiest way is to install the [Windows installer](https://jmodelica.org/downloads/JModelica.org-2.2.exe).

 ## Running a simulation experiment
-The Folder BuildingSystems/Resources/Scripts/JModelica contains Python Scripts which define exactly the same simulation experiments as in the folder with the mos-files for simulation experiments with Dymola.
+The folder BuildingSystems/Resources/Scripts/JModelica contains Python Scripts which define exactly the same simulation experiments as in the folder with the mos-files for simulation experiments with Dymola.